therossee/ThesisManagement-Group09/front-end/README.md

       - `getTeachers` : Gets all the teachers
       - `getAllKeywords` : Gets all the keywords
       - `getAllDegrees` : Gets all the degrees
+      - `getStudentCVById`: Get student career with a given id
+      - `getPDF`: Get all the document in pdf format uploaded by the student with a given student_id for a specific application (application_id)

 - `App.jsx` : Main component of the application.
 It manages user authentication, sets notifications for API errors during login, and defines the basic structure of the application.
 - `main.jsx` : root render for the App